reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 4. ***Minimizing divergence between development and production***, enabling continuous deployment for maximum agility
 5. Ability to ***scale up without significant changes*** to tooling, architecture, or development practices.

-## Building a Twelve-factor Spring Boot Application

-Let us first create a Spring Boot Application with the [Spring Initializr]().
 We will see these principles in action by applying them to a Spring Boot application.

 ## Codebase - Single Codebase Under Version Control for All Environments